hndrx67/kill-webp/README.md

 ## How It Works

-KillWEBP intercepts WebP image requests and automatically converts them to PNG format before they're displayed in your browser.
-This happens in real-time with minimal performance impact.
-The extension maintains a counter of all conversions and estimates space saved through the conversion process.
+When you download or save an image from a browser it will intercept it and automatically converts it to .png format

+## Large Files?

+I dont know if it works with large webp files, well-

 ## Settings
 ![image](https://github.com/user-attachments/assets/396e16dc-f49e-4d45-8897-03213b7e0580)